hujunhaorobert/playwright-automation/README.md

        1. The run-test job will be triggered
        2. Test report will be generated and all test artifacts will be uploaded
        3. Test result notification will be sent to Slack channel automatically
+       4. SMS notification will also be sent to mobile phone by Twilio
 <img width="400" alt="Screenshot 2023-07-27 at 5 36 05 pm" src="https://github.com/hujunhaorobert/playwright-automation/assets/10079887/e80ffc82-7fe4-4b66-9808-f753fa6591c4">
 <img width="600" alt="Screenshot 2023-07-27 at 5 43 35 pm" src="https://github.com/hujunhaorobert/playwright-automation/assets/10079887/be4157f0-a665-4d4e-a1d5-896bb52dad1e">